streamduck-org/elgato-streamdeck/README.md

 ## Supported Devices
-Support of the devices is the same as from libraries above, I only personally tested Original v2.
+Support of the devices is the same as from libraries above, I personally tested Original v2 and Plus.
 I'll just keep updating this library to match upstream libraries.

 But as it stands, this library should support following devices: